YattaSolutions/de.yatta.ide-intruders-game/README.md

 ```
 de.yatta.softwarevendor.demo/de.yatta.softwarevendor.demo.site/target/repository/
 ```
-Copy the folder to an FTP server or use it locally and specify it as update site inside an Eclipse installation.
+Copy the folder to an FTP server or use it locally and specify it as an update site inside an Eclipse installation.

 ### Eclipse RCP
 ```